ecalio07/enron/environment/BEST_PRACTICES.md

 Because of the mix of code and text elements, these documents are the ideal place to bring together an analysis description and its results as well as they can be executed perform the data analysis in real time.

 **Recomendations(Dos and Don'ts):**
-* Don´t: Mix code and writing directly in you main notebook, it is better to keep notebook codes in separted files to be imported in main notebook by the use of **%run** command.
+* Don´t: Mix text and code directly into your main notebook, it is better to keep notebooks with code in separted files to be imported into the main notebook by the use of **%run** command.
 This will import results from other notebooks without importing the code.
 * Do: Think of import references path just like the terminal path structure.
-For instance, if you have your running document inside /deliver folder, and you want to import a image from /figures, you have to move one directory up **(../)** and then enter figures folder: "../figures"
+For instance, if you have your running document inside /deliver folder, and you want to import a image from /figures, you have to move one directory up **(../)** and then enter figures folder: "../figures".
 * Don´t: chunk all your code in just one cell.
 It is better to use other cells split per modules.
 It is easier to understand the code.
 * Do: Prefer to **define functions in Jupyter files**, whenever is possible, instead of keeping them in python files for later add imports.
 * Don´t: Initalize jupyter from double click on its icon and waist time trying to set up a initial directory for working project.
 It is simpler to start jupyter from terminal, by typing **"jupyter notebook"**, after entering the directory you wish.
 Notebook will consider the location you initialized the tool as the root of the project.